jahschwa/sibyl/README.md

 ## Dependencies

-REQUIERD: You'll need the following installed in order to use sibyl:
+REQUIRED: You'll need the following installed in order to use sibyl:

  - [python][python] - currently only python2
  - [requests][req] - HTTP request and wrapper library - `pip install requests`